nixworks/public/news/2008/06/2/index.md

 ##### France's national railway company
 ### [ A SNCF train runs into a school bus at a level crossing at Mesinges, near the town of Allinges in the mountainous Haute Savoie area of France with at least six people killed. ](/news/2008/06/2/a-sncf-train-runs-into-a-school-bus-at-a-level-crossing-at-mesinges-near-the-town-of-allinges-in-the-mountainous-haute-savoie-area-of-fran.md)
-_Context: France, level crossing, France's national railway company, Allinges, Haute Savoie_
+_Context: France, level crossing, Allinges, France's national railway company, Haute Savoie_

 ##### Mount John University Observatory
 ### [ Astronomers using the Mount John University Observatory discover MOA-2007-BLG-192-L b, the smallest known extrasolar planet which does not orbit a pulsar. ](/news/2008/06/2/astronomers-using-the-mount-john-university-observatory-discover-moa-2007-blg-192-l-b-the-smallest-known-extrasolar-planet-which-does-not.md)
-_Context: MOA-2007-BLG-192-L b, extrasolar planet, orbit a pulsar, Mount John University Observatory_
+_Context: orbit a pulsar, Mount John University Observatory, extrasolar planet, MOA-2007-BLG-192-L b_

 ##### Suicide bomber
 ### [ A suicide bomber strikes outside the Danish embassy in the Pakistani capital Islamabad with at least eight people dead. ](/news/2008/06/2/a-suicide-bomber-strikes-outside-the-danish-embassy-in-the-pakistani-capital-islamabad-with-at-least-eight-people-dead.md)
-_Context: Denmark, embassy, suicide bomber, Pakistan, Islamabad_
+_Context: embassy, Denmark, Islamabad, Pakistan, suicide bomber_

 ##### Housing crisis
 ### [ Wachovia, the fourth largest bank in the United States, fires its Chief Executive Officer, G. Kennedy Thompson, due to losses incurred in the subprime mortgage crisis. ](/news/2008/06/2/wachovia-the-fourth-largest-bank-in-the-united-states-fires-its-chief-executive-officer-g-kennedy-thompson-due-to-losses-incurred-in-t.md)
-_Context: G. Kennedy Thompson, Wachovia, Chief Executive Officer, housing crisis, United States_
+_Context: Wachovia, housing crisis, Chief Executive Officer, United States, G. Kennedy Thompson_

 ##### United States Supreme Court
 ### [ In "United States v.
 Santos", by a 5-4 decision, the United States Supreme Court takes a narrow interpretation of federal laws regarding money laundering, and uses the decision in "Cuellar v.
 United States" to unanimously overturn the money laundering conviction of Humberto Cuellar. ](/news/2008/06/2/in-united-states-v-santos-by-a-5-4-decision-the-united-states-supreme-court-takes-a-narrow-interpretation-of-federal-laws-regarding-mo.md)